Montandalar/advtrains/readme.txt

 ## ADVTRAINS ## realistic trains in Minetest!
 by orwell96 and contributors(see below)

-For up-to-date information, visit https://forum.minetest.net/viewtopic.php?f=9&t=14726
+For up-to-date information, visit https://advtrains.de/

-Manual:
-See manual.pdf (might not be up to date)
-For information on LuaATC see the file inside the advtrains_luaautomation mod directory.

-License of code: LGPL 2.1
+License of code: GNU AGPL version 3
 License of media: CC-BY-SA 3.0

+(up to commit 1bb1d8, the license has been LGPL 2.1)

 Contributions:

+Coding:
+Various features and bugfixes have been contributed by:
+- gpcf
+- Blockhead
+- ywang
+Small code contributions:
+- h-v-smacker
+- NaruTrey

+Assets:
 Gravel Texture              : from Minetest Game Initial rail model/texture  : DS-minetest
 Models for signals/bumpers  : mbb